 7 Best Distortion Pedals For Bass

-The Deluxe Big Muff Pi features lots of handy controls for the volume, blend, tone sustain, gate, and the crossover portion with a variable low and high pass filter.
+The Deluxe Big Muff Pi features lots of handy controls for the volume, blend, tone sustain, gate, and crossover portion with a variable low and high pass filter.

 Upon tweaking these controls you’ll know that the blend control mixes the distorted sound with the dry signal.
 Sculpt your sounds using the crossover circuit which controls the low-end and high-end of your tone, as well as tightening the tone and flattening selected portions.